Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 How is the tetanus vaccine made?

-The bacteria that causes tetanus makes a harmful protein, called a toxin.
+The bacteria that cause tetanus makes a harmful protein, called a toxin.
 The name of the tetanus toxin is tetanospasmin.
-People who develop an immune response to this toxin are protected against tetanus.
-The tetanus vaccine is made by taking the tetanus toxin and inactivating it with a chemical.
-The inactivated toxin is called a "toxoid."
-Once injected, the toxoid elicits an immune response against the toxin, but, unlike the toxin, it doesn't cause disease.
+The toxin is what makes people sick.
+So, people need an immune response to this toxin to be protected against tetanus.
+The tetanus vaccine is made by treating the tetanus toxin with a chemical, so it can’t cause disease.
+The treated toxin is called a "toxoid."
+Once injected, the toxoid causes an immune response to the toxin, but it doesn't cause disease.

 What are the side effects of the tetanus vaccine?

-Like the diphtheria vaccine, the tetanus vaccine can cause mild side effects such as pain or soreness in the local area of the shot and occasionally a low-grade fever.
+Like the diphtheria vaccine, the tetanus vaccine can cause mild side effects such as pain or soreness where the shot was given.
+A small number of people will also have a low-grade fever.

 The tetanus vaccine is also a rare cause of a severe allergic reaction.
-It is estimated that this allergic reaction could occur in about one of every 1 million children who receive the tetanus vaccine, and could include hives, difficulty breathing or a lower blood pressure.
-The allergic reaction can be treated with medications.
+It is estimated that this allergic reaction could occur in about 1 of every 1 million people who get the tetanus vaccine.
+The allergic reaction can include hives, difficulty breathing or lower blood pressure.
+The allergic reaction can be treated with medication.

 Pertussis vaccine